largetimmo/AutoBooking/README.md

 Database -> Mysql

-Java: Try to using SprintMVC + Spring + Jsp
+Java: Try to using SpringMVC + Spring + Jsp

 Python:To be updated